-While most of us still have parents who are in their prime, there are a few of us who have parents in their 60’s and even 70’s.
-After all, with couples waiting till later in life to have kids, it’s making it a common reality that their children, who are young adults, are now having to deal with them in their senior years.
-But when you are a graduate trying to find your place in the world, it can be a struggle to help out senior parents.
-Therefore, here are some tips to help you to deal with senior parents when you are in your 20’s.
+While most of us still have parents who are in their prime, a few of us have parents in their 60’s and even 70’s.
+After all, with couples waiting till later in life to have kids, it’s making it an everyday reality that their children, who are young adults, now have to deal with them in their senior years.
+But when you are a graduate trying to find your place in the world, it can be a struggle to help out aging parents.
+Therefore, here are some tips to help you deal with senior parents in your 20s.

-Speaking to them regularly can give them a boost too.
+Speaking to them regularly can give them a boost, too.
 If you are concerned, it’s worth taking a neighbor’s number.
 That way, if you can’t get in touch, you can ask them to pop around and check if they are okay!
-And make sure you tell them they can ring you when they need to.
+And tell them they can ring you when they need to.
 After all, if they are lonely, it could help them to hear your familiar voice!

 Ask them what they need help with

-Even though your parents are in their senior years, they have still got a right to an opinion on their own life.
+Even though your parents are in their senior years, they still have a right to an opinion on their own life.
 Therefore, don’t try and take over their life and belittle them.
-You might end up offending them rather than helping them in the long-run.
+You might end up offending them rather than helping them in the long run.
 Therefore, sit down with them and ask them what they need help with.
-If your parents are quite proud, they might refuse any help at all.
-But if you explain you are worried and want what’s best for them, they should open up.
-And even though it’s tough, ask about care in the future and their wishes of how things should be handled.
-That way, if they do deteriorate suddenly, you know exactly what to do.
+If your parents are pretty proud, they might refuse any use.
+But they should open up if you explain you are worried and want what’s best for them.
+And even though it’s tough, ask about care in the future and their wishes for handling things.
+That way, you know exactly what to do if they deteriorate suddenly.

 Remember that friends and family will be willing to help.
 Don’t take on the burden yourself when there is help out there!